Parsely/AnalyticsSDK-iOS/README.md

 ## Using the tracker

-In any file that uses Parsely Analytics functionality, include `import ParselyTracker`
+In any file that uses Parsely Analytics functionality, include `import ParselyAnalytics`

 At app startup, initialize the `Parsely` singleton.
 A good place to do this might be the top-level application delegate:
 ```
+var parsely: Parsely?

 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
     self.parsely = Parsely.sharedInstance

+    // optionally call configure to set an API Key for all requests
+    self.parsely.configure(siteId: "example.com")

     // other app initialization
     return true
 }